 The ride starts with a 4-10-mile warm-up from The Cycling House en route to mile 0 of the 20.5-mile climb.
 Mile markers and elevation signs mark your progress, while the amazing views up to the high alpine forest help take your mind off the uphill challenge.
 You’ll ascend nearly 5,500 feet, climbing at a 5-8% grade over the 20.8 miles, finishing in the small ski town of Summerhaven.

-The reward for your efforts is a fun descent on impeccable pavement with sweeping turns.
-Mount Lemmon is a challenge for everyone, but with proper pacing, good fueling and determination, it’s a very achievable goal.
-We will finish by riding back to the house.
+The reward for your efforts is a fun descent on the impeccable pavement with sweeping turns.
+Mount Lemmon is a challenge for everyone, but it’s a very achievable goal with proper pacing, good fueling, and determination.
+We will finish by riding back to TCH.